Computer Science ATAR

 Some of the key concepts include:

-• Simple algorithms and programming using Python including the Python Challenge
+• Algorithms and programming using Python including the Python Challenge

 Minimum Entrance Requirements